-So Bad They’re Good: 15 Japanese Puns Sure to Make You Groan
+So Bad They’re Good: 18 Japanese Puns and Jokes to Make You Groan

 “I’ll never date another apostrophe.
 The last one was too possessive.”